 "This is the mutual decision of two people with an enormous amount of respect and admiration for each other.
 We hope that you respect our privacy during this difficult time."

-Her much publicized romance with Dallas Cowboys QB Tony Romo has kept Jessica in the limelight more than any of her professional efforts.
+Her much publicized romance with Dallas Cowboys QB Tony Romo kept Jessica in the limelight more than any of her professional efforts.

 Though she keeps trying, reviews of her acting are less than complimentary.
 Her latest album, a country offering, "Do You Know" made a brief appearance at the top of the charts but quickly lost ground.
-It remains to be seen if country fans will embrace her.